Home

 Grow strong and brave my children, walk tall upon the page - for without you I have nothing and leave no sign of ever having passed this way.

-© copyright 2010 - Richard A McCullough is the creator & editor of http://www.write-better-fiction.com the Fiction Writers source for Writing Better Fiction Faster and Selling More of What You Write.- Copyright: you may freely republish this article, provided the text, author credit, active links and this copyright notice remain intact.
+© copyright 2011 - Richard A McCullough is the creator & editor of http://www.write-better-fiction.com the Fiction Writers source for Writing Better Fiction Faster and Selling More of What You Write.

 Back To - Types of Poetry - "My Children"